 - in our midwife-led suite at King’s College Hospital

 - at the birth centre at Princess Royal University Hospital (PRUH)

 Our aim is to offer the same choice you would normally have, however, this will depend on how our service and staffing is affected by the changing local and national situation.

 Birth partners during and after labour

 On the postnatal and antenatal wards, one support person is welcome to visit you on the postnatal ward 24 hours a day.
-There will be no ability to swap this person and visitors should endeavour to remain at bedsides as much as possible.
+You will not be able to swap this person and they should remain at bedsides as much as possible during their visit.

 On the Neonatal unit, the mother and baby are treated as one, which means the other parent of the baby can visit.

 For more information